bmr-cymru/stratify/README.md

 Before the Stratis system can be booted the VM must be reconfigured to boot from the device given to `--target` in order to use the correct bootloader.

-The first boot entry will correspond to the Stratis installation but the grub menu will also include entries to allow booting the original host installation (the Stratis entry should be the default).

 # 7. If something goes wrong
 ---------------------------

-If the installation fails (e.g. due to a kickstart error or anaconda crash) use `--wipe` to erase the disk contents before repeating.
+If the installation fails use `--wipe` to erase the disk contents before repeating.

 The disk partitioning and file system creation can be skipped by using `--nopartition`.
 This assumes a partition layout appropriate to the system firmware exists and that the device contains a pool and file system with the expected names: pool `p1` and root file system `fs1`.

 ## 7.1.
 Rescuing a stratis system with stratify
 ----------------------------------------------